nhsconnect/gpconnect/pages/accessrecord/accessrecord_design.md

 How should the HTML sections be ordered?

-<span class="label label-info">DECISION</span> Consumer systems **MUST** provide access to record sections in the order agreed in the workshops, which is captured in the ordering of the HTML composition sections with-in the FHIR `gpconnect-carerecord-composition-1` data model.
+<span class="label label-info">DECISION</span> Consumer systems **MUST** provide access to record sections in the order specified, which is captured in the ordering of the HTML composition sections with-in the FHIR `gpconnect-carerecord-composition-1` data model.